 England is currently divided into three risk areas: the 'high risk area' (HRA), the 'edge area' and the 'low risk area' (LRA).
 The surveillance, breakdown management and disease-prevention policies differ in each area.
 A map of the three risk areas can be found on the TB Hub website.

 All cattle on unrestricted farms that are within the HRA and edge areas are subject to pre-movement testing.
 This also includes higher-risk herds in the LRA.
 All cattle moved on to unrestricted farms in the LRA are subject to post-movement testing.
-Subject to meeting certain criteria free pre-movement testing may be available for sales of at least 20 cattle from unrestricted cattle in the LRA.
-Further details are available in the government TB Information Note 03/16 (opens in a new window).
+Subject to meeting certain criteria, free pre-movement testing may be available for sales of at least 20 cattle from unrestricted cattle in the LRA.
+Further details are available in the Government TB Information Note 03/16.

 Farmers in England may submit blood samples for bTB testing to an APHA laboratory.
 This is at their own expense and subject to prior APHA approval.
-There are a limited number of scenarios in which the private blood test is available outside of the government-funded testing programme.
-See TB Information Note 04/16. (opens in a new window)
+There are a limited number of scenarios in which the private blood test is available outside of the Government-funded testing programme; see TB Information Note 04/16.

 Cattle in the HRA and edge areas are subject to annual herd surveillance (skin) testing.
 Cattle in the LRA are subject to four-yearly herd surveillance (skin) testing, with the exception of higher-risk herds on annual testing.